kinngh/shopify-nextjs-prisma-app/README.md

-# Shopify Node x Next x MongoDB Boilerplate
+# Shopify Node.js x Next.js x MongoDB Boilerplate

-An embedded app starter template based on [Shopify.dev Tutorial](https://shopify.dev/tutorials/build-a-shopify-app-with-node-and-react), but with MongoDB, boilerplate code, _App Bridge 2_ and more.
+An embedded app starter template to get up and ready with Shopify app development with JavaScript.
+A TypeScript variant is in progress.

 ## Why I made this

 The Shopify CLI generates an amazing starter app, but I wanted a quick-start app that had:

 - MongoDB based sessions/persistence.
-- `getSubscriptionUrl` hooked up with an external pricing page.
+- inApp Subscriptions setup and ready to go.
-- Local Tunnel instead of Ngrok to speed up _my_ dev process.
+- Local Tunnel instead of Ngrok to move towards a pure Open Source experience.
-- Starter files and templates to get up to speed with development.
+- Misc boilerplate code and templates to quickly setup routes, webhooks and more.

 ## Notes